 Tone From the Top

-Even the strongest ethics and compliance policy won’t be worth the paper it’s printed on (or the server it resides on) if it isn’t enforced.
+Even the strongest ethics and compliance policy won’t be worth the paper it’s printed on (or the server it lives on) if it isn’t enforced.
 Once the policy is created, it must be reinforced through training, repetition and enforcement of consequences for violating it.

 Most importantly, company executives need to set the tone from the top, demonstrating ethical business practices and attitudes and a zero-tolerance policy for violations.